 Nate’s Grade: A

-Posted on January 6, 2017, in 2016 Movies and tagged barry jenkins, coming of age, drama, gay, indie, janelle monáe, mahershala ali, naomie harris, oscar, poverty.
+Posted on January 6, 2017, in 2016 Movies and tagged barry jenkins, best picture, coming of age, drama, gay, indie, janelle monáe, mahershala ali, naomie harris, oscars, poverty.
 Bookmark the permalink.
 Leave a comment.